miffycs/Ghibli-Portfolio/README.md

-# Ghibli-Portfolio
+# Studio Ghibli Films

 Quick tutorial on connecting to API endpoints using `XMLHttpRequests` and plain vanilla JavaScript.

 * Retrieve data using the HTTP request `GET` from the [Studio Ghibli API](https://ghibliapi.herokuapp.com/)
 * Create a responsive card-styled layout using `media queries`
 * Populate HTML elements with data parsed from `JSON` files
-* Create and display HTML elements with JavaScript.
+* Create and display HTML elements with JavaScript

 ## Screenshot